 About Harriet Morris

-I am an eating psychology specialist and a body confidence coach.
+I am The Eating Coach, an eating psychology specialist and a body confidence coach.
 I suffered with compulsive eating and sugar addiction for almost 3 decades, before finding freedom using the power of my mind, and positively channelling my emotions.

 Curiosity is far more important than willpower.
 Leveraging that curiosity allowed me to discover creative ways to get under the radar of my addiction.